ymoch/preacher/README.rst

 - label: ``String`` (Recommended)
     - A label of this case.
-    - This field is actually optional but recommended to tell a case from another.
+    - This field is actually optional but recommended to tell this case from another.
 - request: ``Request`` (Optional)
     - A request.
 - response: ``ResponseDescription`` (Optional)